 Step 1: Shut off your CCTV camera systems before you start to clean the security camera lenses, for fear that you should accidentally spoil the electronic system.

-Step 2: Use a can of compressed air and blow air at the lens to clean the dirt, dust or loose debris accumulated on the security camera lens.
+Step 2: Use a can of compressed air and blow air at the lens to clean the dirt, dust, or loose debris accumulated on the security camera lens.

 Step 3: Wipe the CCTV camera lens with a piece of soft microfiber cloth to avoid scratches on the sensitive lens surface.

-Step 4: Utilize a small dash of security camera lens cleaner to your micro-fiber cloth, and then wipe the lens gently.
+Step 4: Utilize a small dash of security camera lens cleaner on your micro-fiber cloth, and then wipe the lens gently.
 Or you can breathe onto the CCTV camera lens instead of using a lens cleaner.

-Editor’s Tip: Want to keep bugs/spiders or webs off your security camera lens?
+Bonus Tip: Want to keep bugs/spiders or webs off your security camera lens?
 Read this post to gain more practical ideas about how to protect your security camera.

-With a host of security camera lens in the market, the best approach is to do your research before rushing into a shop and being taken in by what the sellers advertise.
+With a host of the security camera lens in the market, the best approach is to do your research before rushing into a shop and being taken in by what the sellers advertise.